A Realistic Discrete Event Simulation model for Ambulance Location and Deployment within a regional Emergency Medical Service: A case study

 Note that Scenarios 1, 3, 4, and 5 required an increase (1 ambulance added) of the overall number of ambulances employed.
 Scenarios 6, 7, 8 correspond to a movement of an H24 ambulance from a base to the closest Fire Station.
 Scenario~2 only considers a conversion of one of the two H24 ambulances currently assigned to Rieti base to an H12 operating unit.
 These scenarios represent simple changes with respect to the ``as-is'' configuration.
 However, it is worth noting that any different ambulance bases location, adding and/or removing bases and/or vehicles, and/or different ambulance deployments among the bases can be easily considered in our model.
 Figure~\ref{fig cov20 U} and Figure~\ref{fig cov20 NU} report average coverage (for 20 minutes threshold value) and 95\% confidence intervals for urgent calls and non-urgent calls, respectively.
 Results for the ``as-is'' status are also reported in the figures for comparison.
 The complete results including comparisons between the ``as-is'' status and all the considered scenarios and for different threshold values are reported in Table~\ref{tab cov s01234} and Table~\ref{tab cov s5678} in the \ref{secA1}.

 Figures~\ref{fig cov20 U} and \ref{fig cov20 NU} provide a descriptive comparison in terms of average coverage, showing that, for 20 minute threshold, Scenario~5 yields the largest and most consistent gains.
-However, to be thorough, we now formally asses statistical significance of performance differences through the standard methodology given by the paired t-confidence intervals computed across replications.
+However, to be thorough, we now formally asses statistical significance of performance differences through the standard methodology given by the paired $t$-confidence intervals computed across replications.

 For each replication and for each combination of RT threshold (10, 15, 20, 30, 40, 50, and 60 minutes) and urgency level (urgent and non-urgent), the coverage difference between the ``as-is'' configuration and each alternative scenario is computed.
-Table~\ref{tab:paired_t_20min} reports the paired t-test results for the 20 minute threshold, between the ``as-is'' status and the considered scenarios, distinguishing urgent and non-urgent calls. \red{Note that since we do not assume that mean differences are normally distributed, we rely on the central limit theorem and, as commonly adopted, this implies that the coverage probability will be close to the required confidence as sample dimension grows.}
+Table~\ref{tab:paired_t_20min} reports the paired $t$-test results for the 20 minute threshold, between the ``as-is'' status and the considered scenarios, distinguishing urgent and non-urgent calls. \red{Note that since we do not assume that mean differences are normally distributed, we rely on the central limit theorem and, as commonly adopted, this implies that the coverage probability will be close to the required confidence as sample dimension grows.}

-A 95\% paired t-confidence interval for the mean differences is reported and a scenario is considered to significantly improve performance when the entire confidence interval lies below zero; conversely, it significantly worsens performance when the confidence interval lies entirely above zero.
+A 95\% paired $t$-confidence interval for the mean differences is reported and a scenario is considered to significantly improve performance when the entire confidence interval lies above zero; conversely, it significantly worsens performance when the confidence interval lies entirely below zero.
 The same comparison is performed for each value of threshold values, resulting in overall 14 combinations (7 thresholds values $\times$ 2 urgency classes).
 For the sake of brevity, we do not report all these results, but in Table~\ref{tab:paired_all_thresholds} we summarize, for each scenario, the numebr of times it exhibits a statistically significant improvement or worsening.

 Scenario 5, corresponding to the addition of one H24 ambulance at the Rieti fire station, exhibits statistical dominance.
-It produces significant improvements in almost all threshold-urgency combinations and does not generate statistically significant deteriorations.
-The magnitude of the effect is particularly pronounced for urgent calls at intermediate thresholds, where coverage gains are both substantial and robust.
+It produces significant improvements in all threshold-urgency combinations.